sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each child item of this object.

-* global-attributes: The global-attributes group described in {{model-global-attributes}}.
+- global-attributes: The global-attributes group described in {{model-global-attributes}}.

-* entity-name (index 32): The text-string name of the organization claiming a particular role in the CoSWID tag.
+- entity-name (index 32): The text-string name of the organization claiming a particular role in the CoSWID tag.

-* reg-id (index 32): The registration id is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain, etc.) that is implied by the referenced naming authority.
+- reg-id (index 32): The registration id is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain, etc.) that is implied by the referenced naming authority.
 The value of an registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an organization.
 In a given scope, the registration id MUST be used consistently.

-* role (index 33): The relationship(s) between this organization and this tag.
+- role (index 33): The relationship(s) between this organization and this tag.
 The role of tag creator is required for every CoSWID tag.
 The role of an entity may include any role value, but the per-defined roles include: “aggregator”, “distributor”, “licensor”, “software-creator”, “tag-creator”.
 The enumerations of this will include a request to IANA in order to be reference-able via an integer index.

-* thumbprint (index 34): This value provides a hexadecimal string that contains a hash (i.e. the thumbprint) of the signing entities certificate [s] [FIXME: this requires the same structure as hash-entry?].
+- thumbprint (index 34): This value provides a hexadecimal string that contains a hash (i.e. the thumbprint) of the signing entities certificate(s). <!--FIXME: this requires the same structure as hash-entry?-->.

-* extended-data (index 30): An open-ended collection of elements that can be used to attach arbitrary metadata to an entity item.
+- extended-data (index 30): An open-ended collection of elements that can be used to attach arbitrary metadata to an entity item.

-## The link Object
+## The link Object   {#model-link}

 The CDDL for the link object is as follows: